Faster, faster

 Is there really that much difference between a new cymbal and an older classic?
 Yes and no. There's more variation between same-type cymbals made before about 1985.
 That's when cymbal makers began to switch over to mechanized processes.
 Does that make a difference?
 Not overly.
 The metal is the same, the design principles and craftsmanship are essentially the same.

 Then what is the deal with vintage instruments?
 Supply and demand, a bit of mystique, exclusivity -- those are the soft factors.
 Over time, a cymbal will tarnish and attract dirt.
-These affect the sound as much as or more than simple age and ‘playing in’.
+These can affect the sound as much as or more than simple age and ‘playing in’.
 Still, age and playing both affect the nature of the metal, and that is what vintage cymbal fans are looking for.
 It's a bit like vintage wines, but if you don't like well-aged wine, it really doesn't matter how special it is.
 And old or new, the right cymbal is the right cymbal.

 (Here's an interesting point.
 If you clean a vintage cymbal right down to the original metal, it will sound pretty much like a new cymbal.
 Hmm.)